tkgregory/test-fixtures-example/README.md

 # test-fixtures-example

-Demonstrates Gradle `test-fixtures` Gradle plugin within a multi-project build.
+Demonstrates `test-fixtures` Gradle plugin within a multi-project build.

 There are 2 subprojects:
 1. *awesome-fixture* contains fixture code intended to be reused by tests within this multi-project build or other projects.